libremente/libremente.github.io/bookshelf.md

   A nice read, I could extrapolate some insightful techniques that made me think.

+* **Elon Musk: Tesla, SpaceX, and the Quest for a fantastic future by *Ashlee Vance*.**
+  Very interesting book on the one and only Elon Musk.
+Very pleasant to read.

 * **Le Tre del mattino by *Gianrico Carofiglio*.**
   A few hours read.
 A great fiction, a pleasure to read.